Candy Pop (Twice song): Promotion

 "Candy Pop" and "Brand New Girl" were first performed during Twice Showcase Live Tour 2018 "Candy Pop", which began on January 19, 2018, in Seto, Aichi.
 "Candy Pop" was also performed on Music Station on February 2.
 "Candy Pop" and "Brand New Girl" were also featured on TBS's Count Down TV on February 3 and 10, respectively.

 Commercial performance

-The CD single debuted atop the daily ranking of Oricon Singles Chart with 117,486 units sold on its release day.
+The CD single debuted atop the daily ranking of the Oricon Singles Chart with 117,486 units sold on its release day.
 It recorded the highest number of copies sold on the first day of sales out of all Korean girl groups who debuted in Japan.
 The CD single topped the weekly Oricon Singles Chart with 265,758 copies sold.
-On Oricon Digital Singles Chart, it debuted at number 14 with 7,517 downloads.
+On the Oricon Digital Singles Chart, it debuted at number 14 with 7,517 downloads.
 It was also reported that it sold 333,633 copies in pre-orders, while Billboard Japan recorded 303,746 unit sales from February 5–11, 2018.
 On February 24, "Candy Pop" exceeded 400,000 shipments.